 Interstate 84 enters the state from Idaho at Curlew Valley in Box Elder County.
 Traveling eastward, the freeway runs between the Hansel and North Hansel Mountains to Rattlesnake Pass and Blue Creek Valley.
 The rural route encircles the Point Lookout Mountains through to the merge with Interstate 15 at Tremonton.

-I-84 shares 35.98 miles of pavement with Interstate 15 southward across Bear River Valley to Brigham City and Ogden.
+I-84 shares a 35.98 mile concurrency with Interstate 15 southward across Bear River Valley to Brigham City and Ogden.
 Southeast from I-15, Interstate 84 crosses the Wasatch Range through Weber Canyon, Morgan Valley, Upper Weber Canyon and Henefer Valley to end at Interstate 80 and Echo Junction.

 The Portland, Oregon to Echo, Utah freeway was designated as Interstate 80N until 1977, when AASHTO approved the renumbering to Interstate 84 as part of transportation officials efforts to eliminate suffixed Interstate routes.
 Sign changes were finalized by July 1, 1980.1